opentensor/developer-docs/docs/getting-started/wallets.md

 # Wallets, Coldkeys and Hotkeys in Bittensor

-This page introduces the core concepts of Bittensor wallets.
-Procedures for handling wallets and keys are described in: [Working with keys](../working-with-keys.md)

 In Bittensor (like other cryptocurrency applications), a *wallet* is a tool for proving your identity, signing transactions, accessing your TAO, and managing your stake in subnets.
+This page introduces the core concepts involved.

+For detailed procedures for handling wallets and keys, see: [Working with keys](../working-with-keys.md)

+For detailed security considerations, see: [Coldkey and Hotkey Workstation Security](./coldkey-hotkey-security.md)

 ## What are wallets and keys?